gamer6456pro/Chess/Doc.md

+# General Explination
+The program uses the methods in the Piece class to generate moves and store them in PossibleMoves which is then fed into other funcs that then make the move/check legality.
+To detect checkmate and other positions it loops through the whole board and checks for certain conditions.
 The board is represented by a 2d array that goes y,x
 # Table of Contents
 [Game Class](https://github.com/gamer6456pro/Chess/blob/main/Doc.md#gameclass)\
 &nbsp;&nbsp;&nbsp;&nbsp;[Draw Board](https://github.com/gamer6456pro/Chess/blob/main/Doc.md#drawboard)\